G.E.S.I.

 Gender Equality and Social Inclusion

-In developing solutions strategies, training programmes and demonstration projects on the ground, etc., we want to ensure that the programme identifies and considers unequal power relations and inequalities experienced by individuals as a result of their social identities, including gender, location, (dis)ability, wealth, education, age, caste/ethnicity, race, sexuality.
 It is worth noting that while access to cold-chains is likely to have substantial impacts on gender equality and the empowerment of women, considering that women represent on average 36.7 percent of all agricultural workers in 2019, and up to 50 percent in many countries in Africa, and are often traditionally responsible for post-harvest activities, gender-disaggregated information on the sector remain scarce.

 GESI Scoping report

-literature and expert interviews, exploring the key benefits that food and vaccine cold-chain can derive by integrating diversity, equality, and inclusion.
+We have written a scoping report that better understands the significance of gender equality and social inclusion in the cooling and cold-chain sectors.
+The report is based on a review of published literature and expert interviews, exploring the key benefits that food and vaccine cold-chain can derive by integrating diversity, equality, and inclusion.
 It highlights potential value capture across different aspects of the supply chain and identifies gaps in evidence for designing inclusive cooling and cold-chain sectors.

 GESI Framework for evidence gathering and project design

 The GESI framework is an extension of the inclusive approach framework and aims to address inequality in cooling and cold-chain systems.
-It loks at three key elements: Access, Needs, and Participation.
-The objective is to identify barriers and opportunities in the sector to achieve equality.
+It looks at three key elements: Access, Needs, and Participation.

 This report provides a comprehensive guide on disaggregated data gathering to better understand the issues and find effective solutions.

-We have developed bespoke training module on GESI in cooling and cold-chain
+We have developed a bespoke training module on Gender Equality and Social Inclusion (GESI) in cooling and cold-chain.

 ACES Sexual exploitation, abuse, harassment (SEAH) and safeguarding Policy